dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 hopeful that we'll have the chance to study more of their establishments.

-## Calamity Echoes Through Human Psyche
+# Calamity Echoes Through Human Psyche

 The Neolithic was fraught with changing weather patterns and disaster.
 This continued through the late Neolithic, up through the early Copper Age.
 After 6,000 BC, the ice stopped melting and the weather became a lot more stable.
 When ice melts and land bridges are broken, ocean currents and undersea brine rivers are disrupting, forming new patterns which drive weather.

 The changing weather causes some areas to lose their appeal for settlement, forcing people to find greener pastures.
+This would obfuscate evidence of earlier human settlements, since we need to look for place which may have been overrun by nature or wouldn't make sense to us, like the bottom of the English Channel.
 Such was the case for the Sahara, which was mostly green and arable through a long transition around 5,000 BC, finally becoming the desert we know today.

 Through the neolithic period, most of humanity was nomadic.
 Lack of settlement means lack of sustained agriculture, though.
 Because our food source is restricted to what we can find to eat, this limits our population, as do many other factors, such as regularly scheduled catastrophic flooding.

 Lack of settlement means trade is sporadic at best and both of these factors contribute to stifled cultural development.
 Trade might be the single most important factor incentivizing development of abstract written communication, so that's right out too.
 When you trade, you have to count things, write them down and persist that information.

 The humans that did settle would do so near the ocean, along rivers, deltas and lakes.
 They would find the easy access to water alluring